ndesmo/airbnb-seattle/README.md

 In this project we will be analyzing the customer experience from a subset of the AirBnb Seattle dataset and attempting to understand what AirBnb hosts can do to improve the customer experience.

-Please see the Jupyter notebook for this project in Seattle Data.ipynb.
+Please see the Jupyter notebook for this project in Understanding Customer Experience.ipynb.

 A compiled version of this notebook is also available on Kaggle at https://www.kaggle.com/commit/understanding-customer-experience